ROB GRAAFLAND

 Other artists joined Graafland, like the painters Jules Brouwers, Guillaume Eberhard, Henri Goovaerts, Herman Gouwe, Chris Hammes, Charles Hollman (who also played the cello), Han Jelinger en Willem van Konijnenburg; de sculptor Frans van de Laar, de writer Fons Olterdissen, the painter and photographer Herman Bopp; the conductor of the Maastricht City Orchestra (Maastrichter Stedelijk Orkest), Henri Hermans; and the opera singer Joseph Joosten, baritone, singer of the operas in Lyon, Dijon, Antwerp and Liège.
 Graafland's house at St Pieter became a meeting place for artists and pupils.
 On weekday evenings and Sundays after morning class, passionate discussions took place about art, Maastricht and anything else that took their fancy, and very popular were the music events in the evenings.
 The harmonium was then carried out of the house and placed under an apple tree, and surrounded by delighted friends and pupils Joseph Joosten sang an aria from Faust accompanied by Henri Hermans on harmonium, Charles Hollman played his cello, and Graafland, a tenor with a pleasant voice, performed songs from the Schöpfung by Haydn and recited poems by Schubert.
 Graafland loved music.
 A pianola used to play non-stop while painting and every week new rolls of classical componists were delivered; Bach, Beethoven, Mozart, Tchaikovsky and especially Haydn were his favourites.
 Apart from meeting at Graafland's house there were two other popular meeting places: at Henri Jonas's studio also on Sunday evenings, and at Café Suisse on the Vrijthof [Square] in Maastricht where they were nicknamed 'The Gang of Suisse'.

 Herman Gouwe, from Alkmaar, remembered in his unpublished autobiography when he visited Limburg for the first time.
 This occurred during his holiday at the Academy in Amsterdam when he was working as a student in Gulpen.
 Several years later he returned to Gulpen and visited Graafland in Maastricht, a contemporary and fellow student at the Academy, who introduced him to his friends in Café Suisse.
 In spring 1911, Gouwe stayed with the Graafland family for a while as arranged in advance, and as from then on he was living with the Graafland family during the summer months on and off, the house became his pied-à-terre.
 Charles Graafland wrote in his notes that Gouwe used to post his luggage in advance, just a tiny parcel containing comb, toothbrush and toothpaste.
-At the outbreak of the First World War, 28 July 1914, Gouwe lived in Eben-Emael, Belgium, and when the borders were closed, Rob and Maria invited him to stay at their place for a few days while he was looking for a place to live.
+At the outbreak of the First World War, 28 July, 1914, Gouwe lived in Eben-Emael, Belgium, and when the borders were closed, Rob and Maria invited him to stay at their place for a few days while he was looking for a place to live.
 These 'few days' turned into one and a halve years, enjoying their hospitality until February or March 1916.
 For in March 1916 he set off with the steamship Tubantia via London to Portugal where he never arrived.
-On the night of 15 March 1916 the ship was torpedoed in the English Channel.
+On the night of 15 March, 1916 the ship was torpedoed in the English Channel.
 In the early morning, the survivors were picked up by boats and brought home.
 Many years later Charles recounted how during the First World War he, his father and Gouwe, the three of them, were watching the bombardments in Belgium from a hill nearby Maastricht.
 Gouwe wrote about Rob Graafland in his unpublished autobiography: "He lived in a big and beautiful house at St Pieter near Maastricht.
 He was very popular and his character was light-heartedly philosophical en his paintings were full of joy."
 Gouwe settled down in Tahiti in 1927, and when he visited the Netherlands in 1959 for the first and last time he wrote in his unpublished autobiography about his meeting with Mrs Suzanne Twaalfhoven-Graafland: "I had known Mrs Twaalfhoven as a child, she was the daughter of my friend and colleague Graafland in Maastricht where I used to have my pied-à-terre when I was visiting Limburg in summer."
 And: "There was a large painting on the wall, 'Ploughing Horses' [in Twaalfhoven-Graafland's house], which I had made for my friend Graafland a long time ago."
 This painting was a thank-you for Graafland's one and a halve years of hospitality.
 Suzanne Graafland and Herman Gouwe exchanged letters until his death in 1965, and Gouwe regularly sent her crates of paintings from Tahiti with which she organised exhibitions on his behalf.

 Happiness

 Rob and Maria had a happy marriage and they raised their childen well, they did a lot for them, although spending power had to be kept in check.
 Suzanne and Charles enjoyed a very pleasant childhood, they remembered it as an idyllic period of their lives.
 It was as if the large terraced-garden with stone lions, sculptures and fountains, the steep stairs down to the lowest terrace where Italian gondolas were floating in a large round pond surrounded by four life-size squatting white stone lions on columns, were escaped from a fairy-tale.
 And Rob was a kind and cheerful father.
 For their pleasure, he had a small wooden house built in his Italian garden where the children could play with their pals and where they had 'great fun', as Charles wrote in his notes, and especially when it was raining.
 Their next door neighbour, Léon Ceulen, the last mayor of St Pieter, lived with his family on the farm De Winhof where Suzanne and Charles were having a great time with Marieke en Frans who were the same age.
 When Graafland was illustrating children books, he often organised fancy dress parties so that he could make sketches on paper while his models were acting out a scene, and Suzanne and Charles loved acting and dressing up.
 In the weeks leading up to Sinterklaas - 5 December (Santa Claus's progenitor) - Rob and Maria used to surprise them with plenty of amusing events.
 Graafland exchanged paintings for boxes of wine and rifles, and Charles, as young as he was, owned a large collection of rifles, among which an elephant rifle (all confiscated by the Germans in 1940).
 He and his friends were allowed to shoot in a corner of the Italian garden at targets placed in front of a fence.
 Suzanne was posing on and off with or without a girlfriend for the Sunday Painting School and the students occasionally presented her with a box of chocolates.
 Her brother felt a bit let down, but fortunately he too was occasionally asked to pose and for each time he received one cent (for three cents he could buy a small bar of chocolate).
-Snip, the dog, accompanied Suzanne and Charles every day to Maastricht, dropped them off at school, picked up the newspaper at a shop and trotted cheerfully home with the newspaper between his teeth clenched.
-And on 18 September 1919, Suzanne and Charles were allowed to fly with the French pilot Duchereux on his plane, the double wings of which were attached to each other by metal rods.
+Snip, the dog, accompanied Suzanne and Charles every day to Maastricht, dropped them off at school, picked up the newspaper at a shop and trotted cheerfully home with the newspaper clenched between his teeth.
+And on 18 September, 1919, Suzanne and Charles were allowed to fly with the French pilot Duchereux on his plane, the double wings of which were attached to each other by metal rods.
 The children had to climb a tall ladder, and after squeezing themselves into the cramped open cockpit Duchereux treated them to a fifteen-minute flight over Maastricht and surroundings, to the utter delight of Suzanne and Charles who, after landing, were shrieking with excitement.
 Forty years later, Charles was still glowing with excitement when he told his children about this adventure.
 In short, these were precious years for the Graafland family, full of joy and happiness.

 Exhibitions

-The first time Rob Graafland took part in an exhibition happened on 29 October 1908 in the Larensche Art Gallery in Amsterdam.
+The first time Rob Graafland took part in an exhibition happened on 29 October, 1908 in the Larensche Art Gallery in Amsterdam.
 The reason for this choice was that he no longer wanted to confine himself to Maastricht.
 In 1911, he wrote to the famous art critic Albert Plasschaert that he had been isolated in the south for ten years and: "I destroyed all my paintings until I had to take part in exhibitions, which is about two years ago."
 But he did sell paintings at his studios.
 The painting 'Le cygne méchant', exhibited in the Larensche Art Gallery in 1908, made such a favourable impression on the committee of Sint-Lucas Art Society in Amsterdam that Graafland was invited to become a member in 1909.

 Art Society of Limburg Province